 Where did you go as an undergrad and what did you study?

-What drew you to the University St. Thomas?
+What drew you to the University of St. Thomas?

-What advice would you give someone considering the Graduate Art History/Museum Studies Certificate program?
+What advice would you give someone considering graduate study in art history at the University of St. Thomas?

 What are you currently interested in?